ethanocurtis/MultiNotify/README.md

 ## Notes
 - Works with Discord, Mattermost, Slack (webhooks).
+- An **example `.env.example`** is included so you can quickly copy and customize your environment variables.
 - Debug mode (`DEBUG=true`) sends the last 10 posts immediately, then exits.
 - Can run as **DM-only** by leaving `DISCORD_WEBHOOK_URL` blank.